 Andie: All gigs are different.
 Never treat every gig the same.
 You will have a bad night.
 Bands will have a bad night.
 The venue will have a bad night.
-Equipment won’t work, the weather will be bad,.
+Equipment won’t work, the weather will be bad.
 My advice: hope for the best, prepare for the worst.
 Always have backup mics, cables, splitters, stands, sticks, picks, strings, all that jazz.
 Hell, I even carry a soldering iron in my jeep.
 Just do your job the best way you know how and don’t be afraid to ask questions or ask for help.
-Get to know the bands, promoters, tour manager.
+Get to know the bands, promoters, tour managers.
 If you show you care and are professional to all the people involved with the gig, they will respect you back

 Kelly: What do you consider the number one skill you need?

 Andie: The most important skill is your demeanor and communication.
 Don’t let them see you get flustered or upset when something does go wrong, and something WILL go wrong, believe me.
 Being able to calmly communicate positive and negative issues with confidence is a skill to learn.
 I had to.
-I was so unaware how I came off towards people when I would panic or just stand straight-faced at the console.
+I was so unaware of how I came off towards people when I would panic or just stand straight-faced at the console.
 The biggest thing I’ve learned since entering live sound: people skills.

 Kelly: Where are you working now?

 Andie: I recently left Victory’s for a house engineer and booking agent position at a venue called Scarlet & Grey.
 I got that job solely based on a recommendation from a band that regularly performs there.
 The owner of the venue is also a woman and is completely supportive of my career choice.
-I get to work in the field I love and I meet so many new local and touring musicians everyday from all different genres.
+I get to work in the field I love and I meet so many new local and touring musicians every day from all different genres.